 - A. SEP Plans Under a simplified employee pension (SEP) plan that meets the requirements of IRC Sec.
 408(k), your employer may make contributions to your IRA.
-Your employer is required to provide you with information that describes the terms of your employer's SEP plan. - B. Spousal IRA If you are married and have compensation, you may contribute to an IRA established for the benefit of your spouse for any year prior to the year your spouse turns age 701⁄2, regardless of whether or not your spouse has compensation.
+Your employer is required to provide you with information that describes the terms of your employer's SEP plan. - B. Spousal IRA For contributions made for tax years beginning before 2020, if you are married and have compensation, you may contribute to an IRA established for the benefit of your spouse for any year prior to the year your spouse turns age 701⁄2, regardless of whether or not your spouse has compensation.
+For contributions made for 2020 and later tax years, you may contribute to an IRA established for the benefit of your spouse regardless of your spouse's age, if you are married and have compensation.
 You may make these spousal contributions even if you are age 701⁄2 or older.
 You must file a joint income tax return for the year for which the contribution is made.

-The amount you may contribute to your IRA and your spouse's IRA is the lesser of 100 percent of your combined eligible compensation or \$11,000 for 2014 and 2015.
+The amount you may contribute to your IRA and your spouse's IRA is the lesser of 100 percent of your combined eligible compensation or \$12,000 for 2019 and 2020.
 This amount may be increased with cost-of-living adjustments each year.
 However, you may not contribute more than the individual contribution limit to each IRA.